binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Transient Devices

-There could be potential kickback due to the tightening of policy and implementation of transient device management.
+There could be potential pushback due to the tightening of policy and implementation of transient device management.
 People often do not like change.

 ### Lack of Visibility

 #### Cameras, Sensors and Alarms

-Alarms may scare off an attacker lacking determination, but besides that, they generally just annoy neighbours due to the regular occurrence of false alarms.
+Alarms may scare off an attacker lacking determination, but that aside, they generally just annoy neighbours due to the regular occurrence of false alarms.
 Do everything you can to minimise false alarms.
 Physically silent alarms that actually reach someone on alert, and who cares, can be far more effective.
 Do what ever it takes to make sure that the person supposed to be monitoring alarms and alerts does notice.
 Be creative if need be.

 You may experience possible complacency.
 We are under surveillance and have alarms, so we must be safe, right?
 Education may be required to make sure people understand that these are only one layer of defence and only as effective as the weakest link, often the person tasked with monitoring.